lior2k/Advanced-Java-Projects/M13/README.txt

 If you dont have javafx saved to a variable at all - switch '%JAVA_FX%' to your javafx library path, such as 'C:\Users\nir\javafx-sdk-18\lib'.

-To sum up, open bat file as text file and switch to the appropriate javafx path.
+Tl;dr, open bat file as text file and switch to the appropriate javafx path.